testfairy/docs/docs/620_Single_Sign_On/200_OKTA.md

 In order to import groups each time a user signs into TestFairy, please follow these instructions.

-1. Open the TestFairy app in your OKTA account, select `General` tab, and click `Edit`.
+1. Open the TestFairy app in your OKTA account, select the Sing On tab, and click Edit.
  ![](https://docs.testfairy.com/img/sso/okta/okta1.png)

 2. Click on "Attributes"